adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ---

 ### Light scene button cards:
-The light scene buttons are simple custom button cards with tap_actions defined to activate a light scene.
+Simple custom button cards with tap_actions defined to activate a light scene.
 I use philips hue, so they call the 'hue.activate_scene' service.

 [YAML Code](/lighting-scene-button.yaml)